cloudfoundry/stratos/docs/roadmap.md

 |5|Support per-endpoint Client ID and Client Secret|[\#2220](https://github.com/cloudfoundry-incubator/stratos/issues/2220)||
 |6|Bring Orgs and Spaces view to top-level|[\#2619](https://github.com/cloudfoundry-incubator/stratos/issues/2619)||
 |7|Deploy application: Enable deploying from private Git repositories|[\#1442](https://github.com/cloudfoundry-incubator/stratos/issues/1442)||

-## Schedule

-We are currently focused on completing out the core features to get V2 on par with V1.

-We will shortly review progress and the remaining work and publish a tentative schedule.

-Beyond the release of V2, we expect to move to a sprit-based release schedule, publishing a new release every 2 weeks.